eromatiya/the-glorious-dotfiles/README.md

 + **Browser**: Firefox
 + **Music Player**: ncmpcpp, mpd, mpc

-## Floppy - An AwesomeWM Setup
+# Floppy - An AwesomeWM Setup

 ## NEW FEATURES!
 + **Brightness and Volume OSDs**
 + **Dynamic Wallpaper Module**
-  - Changes wallpaper based on time.
-You can change the time on `$HOME/.config/awesome/module/wallchange.lua`
+  - Wallpaper changes based on time.
+The module is `$HOME/.config/awesome/module/wallchange.lua`
   - Wallpapers are in `$HOME/.config/awesome/theme/wallpapers`
 + **BUGS.
 A LOT OF BUGS**